Robust Parametric Estimation of Avian Cranial Morphology: Materials and Methods

 We first apply the voxelization and smoothing procedure as described in~\cite{mosleh2023beak} to remesh the original 3D scans (see Fig.~\ref{fig:overview}(b) for an example) with various hole-filling and cleaning steps.
 As shown in Fig.~\ref{fig:overview}(c), the processed mesh contains a large, contiguous component of vertices and faces with enhanced smoothness, and extraneous and disconnected artifacts are removed.
-This helps improve the accuracy of the subsequent geometric curvature quantification and shape fitting analysis.
+This helps improve the robustness of the subsequent geometric curvature quantification and morphological fitting analysis.
+We remark that while the remeshing step includes preliminary hole-filling to address minor mesh artifacts, the remeshed scans still exhibit topological diversity.
+Therefore, our subsequent algorithm is designed to be robust to residual topological artifacts and surface noise.

 Also, we enforce that all specimens are aligned within a uniform coordinate system for easier comparison and analysis.
-To achieve this, all raw skull meshes in the dataset are first oriented based on their principal moment directions as described in~\cite{al2021geometry}.
-Specifically, the principal moment directions are defined as the eigen-directions of the moment tensor
+To achieve this, all raw skull meshes in the dataset are first oriented based on their principal moment directions as described in~\cite{al2021geometry}. {Specifically, following the methodology detailed in the Supplementary Information of~\cite{al2021geometry}, the principal moment directions are defined as the eigen-directions of the moment tensor

-which is calculated from all vertices $\{P_n\}_{n=1}^N$ of the 3D skull mesh, $i,j \in \{1,2,3\}$ correspond to the $x, y, z$ coordinates, and $\delta_{ij}$ is the Kronecker delta.
-We further apply a refined rotation on the processed meshes to correct any misalignment or asymmetry caused by the mesh discretization or minor artifacts.
+which is calculated from all vertices $\{P_{n}\}_{n=1}^{N}$ of the 3D skull mesh, where $i,j\in\{1,2,3\}$ correspond to the $x, y, z$ coordinates, and $\delta_{ij}$ is the Kronecker delta.
+By computing these eigen-directions, the skulls are objectively aligned such that the direction of the highest moment is oriented along the $x$-axis, and the direction of the lowest moment is along the $z$-axis.
+Because eigen-decomposition inherently possesses sign ambiguity and potential axis-swapping, the moment tensor alignment alone may result in some meshes facing opposite directions or being misaligned by 90-degree increments.
+To resolve this, we further applied 90-degree or 180-degree rotations to the affected meshes.
+This step ensured a consistently oriented anatomical coordinate system across the entire dataset prior to bounding box calculation, where the $x$, $y$, and $z$-axes universally correspond to the anatomical length, width, and height.
 This standardized orientation facilitates our quantification of the skull dimensions, which will be described in detail in the following section.